quantum5/purge-static/README.md

 # `purge-static` [![PyPI](https://img.shields.io/pypi/v/purge-static.svg)](https://pypi.org/project/purge-static/) [![PyPI - Format](https://img.shields.io/pypi/format/purge-static.svg)](https://pypi.org/project/purge-static/) [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/purge-static.svg)](https://pypi.org/project/purge-static/)

-`purge-static` is a tool to find changed static files, show their URLs, and optionally purge them for you on your CDN, such as CloudFlare.
+`purge-static` is a tool to find changed static files, show their URLs, and optionally purge them for you on your CDN, such as Cloudflare.

 With `purge-static`, you can enable aggressive caching for your static site on your CDN, caching the entire site on the CDN edge.
 When you update